 Remaining at home when ill

-Students and staff who have symptoms of illness should remain home until at least 24 hours after their symptoms resolve.
-A person who tests positive for COVID-19 must stay home for 10 days, in accordance with MDH guidelines.
+Students and staff who have symptoms of illness must remain home until at least 24 hours after their symptoms improve.
+A person who tests positive for COVID-19 should follow guidelines from the Minnesota Department of Health.
 Students with COVID-19 related symptoms are encouraged to be tested for COVID-19.

 If you live with a person who tested positive for COVID-19

-Students who are not vaccinated and who live with a person who has tested positive for COVID-19 must remain at home and quarantine for 14 days following guidance from the Minnesota Department of Health and the CDC.
+Students who live with a person who has tested positive for COVID-19 should follow guidance from CDC.

 Diagnostic and screening testing

-Testing is free and families are encouraged to contact their health care provider or public health resources to be tested for COVID-19 any time they have been exposed to someone with the virus, have symptoms consistent with COVID-19 or simply wish to screen for asymptomatic cases.
+Families are encouraged to contact their health care provider or public health resources or use an at-home test kit to be tested for COVID-19 any time they have been exposed to someone with the virus, have symptoms consistent with COVID-19 or simply wish to screen for asymptomatic cases.